 - “You are looking sexier”.
 Those would be the EXACT words your spouse/partner will say to you when they see your body transformation.

-- You will wear those short sleeve tops that draws attention to you and makes you feel like a show stopper!
+- You will wear those short sleeve tops that draw attention to you and make you feel like a show stopper!

 - You will wear any “body hug” dress without worrying if your belly is protruding or not!

 - Your complaints about your fat thighs, big tummy, Christian mother arms will be gone forever and become a thing of the past!